 SDG 1 aims ‘to end poverty in all its forms everywhere’ by 2030.
 Following its adoption, on 21 October, we organised a day-long event to launch case studies on pro-poor growth, discuss new World Bank poverty numbers and reflect on how data gaps matter.

-September marks the end of the Millennium Development Goals and the launch of the Sustainable Development Goals (SDGs).
-Join us for a debate on the first steps needed to prioritise efforts to move beyond the status quo and the launch of a new flagship report outlining projections for each of the SDGs.
+September marked the end of the Millennium Development Goals and the launch of the Sustainable Development Goals (SDGs).
+We held a debate on the first steps needed to prioritise efforts to move beyond the status quo and launched a new flagship report outlining projections for each of the SDGs.

 We held the UK launch of the flagship report 'The data revolution: finding the missing millions', with a panel debate on the data revolution, the importance of data for development and how the data revolution can be used to help the world's poorest people.